 Personal information such as the child’s address should not be released.

 For further advice on managing these parent requests for information schools may contact the Legal Division by email email@example.com or telephone (03) 9637-2750.

 Requests for school reports and ordinary school communications

 Parents, guardians and informal carers are generally entitled to school reports and other school communications ordinarily provided to parents, unless a court order restricts this right.

 For requests by parents of students deemed a mature minor by the principal (or nominee), see Decision Making by Mature Minors webpage to determine whether the student is mature enough to make their own decision about releasing the information.

 Requests for other documents

 Parents, guardians, and informal carers requesting other documents (for example staff diary notes, incident reports, counselling notes) should be advised to make a Freedom of Information request to the Department’s Information Management Unit.
-See: FAQ FOI Requests
+See: Freedom of Information Requests

 Information and Documents

 If a student or former student requests information and documents, the school may provide if: